mjenrungrot/cryptobot-qlearn/README.md

 ## Future work.

-We could consider more minute time scales for prices, like minute to minute or hour to hour.
-More minute time scales might be useful because of how volatile bitcoin prices are.
+We could consider smaller time intervals for prices, like minute to minute or hour to hour.
+Smaller intervals might be useful because of how volatile bitcoin prices are.